jorgehatccrma/ccrma-beam/README.md

 ## Extending the template

 All you could possibly need to modify or create a beamer template can be found at the [Beamer user guide](http://www.tex.ac.uk/CTAN/macros/latex/contrib/beamer/doc/beameruserguide.pdf).

 Another great resource, less comprehensive but extremely clear and addressing all the main issues can be found [here](http://www.math.umbc.edu/~rouben/beamer/).

+Finally, a great beamer theme cheat-sheet can be found [here](http://www.cpt.univ-mrs.fr/~masson/latex/Beamer-appearance-cheat-sheet.pdf).